SHIFTS: The Economic Crisis and its Consequences for Architecture

 The exhibition ‘Shifts’ looked at the influence of the financial crisis on architects and architecture’s social role.

 Photo: Christian van der Kooy

-'Shifts' spotlights how the global financial crisis of 2008 has affected architecture; what was going on prior to the crisis; and what effect the crisis has had on architects.
+'Shifts' spotlighted how the global financial crisis of 2008 has affected architecture; what was going on prior to the crisis; and what effect the crisis has had on architects.
 For example, when architects have designed only 5% of our buildings, is it still relevant to claim that architects are responsible for the way, in which we live and work?
 And how does the crisis affect architects' future responsibilities?

 SHIFTS: The Economic Crisis and its Consequences for Architecture is created by Powerhouse Company in collaboration with the architecture critic and historian, Hans Ibelings.
-The exhibition at the Danish Architecture Centre is supported by Realdania.
+The exhibition at the Danish Architecture Centre WAS supported by Realdania.